 Section VI: Ministerial Freedom:

-C. The role of the bishops will be to provide moral and spiritual support to the clergy.
+D. The role of the bishops will be to provide moral and spiritual support to the clergy.
 Their goal is to be servant leaders who develop others in their ministry rather than being traditional "overseers".
 The structure of the church is meant to maximize individual ministerial freedom.
 That being said we do expect the chain of command to be respected.
-D. We do require that anyone performing an exorcism get a waiver of responsibility signed by the person receiving the exorcism and that it be returned to the bishops for approval before any action is taken to avoid any potential legal issues.